 How about you give me an Activation page?

 Well, how long does it take to -

 - how about a coarse align?
-At least you get - at least you start in -
+At least you get - at least you start it up in -

 Okay, that's in the ballpark, FLIGHT; that's correct.

 Okay, now.
 What do you - what do we do to get this done?
 EECOM, you got all my power in the LM with that procedure?
 What power have you got on the LM?

 - It's possible FLIGHT meant to ring TELMU here.

 We ought to go ahead and go a P52 first in the CSM and get -

 - do you know?
 Well, do you have one now?
 We don't have much time!
 Do you have a good one now?
 As far as you know?